ojo77/WebDelphes/README.md

 This is a really old version of WD.
 I now have may own [git(lab)](https://git.yaodb-blog.fr) but still o public version as long as mvp is not that V.
+You can follow me on my website [webdelphes.com](https://webdelphes.com), wich is, I'm affraid, in french and not so furnished as I write this README change.